superRaptor911/WarZone_2/README.md

 * [SCons](https://scons.org/) as a build tool.
 * C++ compiler
 * Android NDK (optional, only needed if you are building for android)
+* Copy of the godot-cpp repository (Already included(Godot 3.2) in Gdnative folder).

 After downloading the prerequisites, It's time to run build script present in  ``` Gdnative ``` folder to do that
 ```